kauzerei/openautolab/docs/src/usage_instructions.md

 How much liquid should be pumped into the developing tank.
 Depends on the tank itself (some are wider than others) and type of film used (35mm film needs lower liquid level than 60mm medium format film).
-This value is also used for weight gauge calibration and for washing cycles (more on that topic is still to be written later).
+This value is also used for weight gauge calibration and for washing cycles (more on that topic in [service menu](#service-menu).

     Settings        10/10
     Discard B&W dev?